It could be a small business with a separate shop domain for its eCommerce store, or a sizable enterprise with a multitude of brands and websites.

 That’s totally fine.
 In such cases, we recommend keeping each website as its own individual property, especially if you have meaningful historical data from each site.

-Our preference is creating an aggregate view (we also call it a "master view"), which combines the activity of both websites in one place.
-This approach is typically only advised when starting on brand new projects, where we would simply create just one single master view and later add Segments to track individual domains.
+Our preference is creating an aggregate view, which combines the activity of both websites in one place.
+This approach is typically only advised when starting on brand new projects, where we would simply create just one single aggregate view and later add Segments to track individual domains.

 But for this example, dedicated properties were already established for each website when we arrived to fix the Analytics account.
-So, our first move was to get our aggregate, master view established where we could then integrate/cross-track data across each domain.
+So, our first move was to get our aggregate view established where we could then integrate/cross-track data across each domain.

 A major caveat about building new aggregate views is that historic data will not be available.
 Sure, there are ways you can import data.
 But unless you have Google Analytics 360, the process can be very tedious and painful.
 Oftentimes setting reporting expectations (e.g. true year-over-year metrics won't be available) is a safe bet, especially considering brands are usually not even tracking (or properly tracking) in the first place.

-To get started setting up cross-domain tracking from a master property, first access the Property Settings (available from the Admin link/small gear icon in the bottom left corner).
+To get started setting up cross-domain tracking from an aggregate property, first access the Property Settings (available from the Admin link/small gear icon in the bottom left corner).
 From here, the Default URL field is often the biggest question.
 And yet, this setting is not as important as one might expect.
 The Default URL can simply be the primary domain of the website/property.

 Here, the most important step is to ensure both domains are set as Referral Exclusions.
 This is done by going in the Property Admin under Tracking Info and listing each domain to the Referral Exclusions List.
 Doing so prevents your cross-domain traffic (or one user going from the main site to the eComm store site) from being recorded as referral traffic, which ultimately defeats the purpose of this tracking exercise.